rhylanbolt/developerdocs/README.md

 <p>Use the <strong>Intelligent Layouts API</strong> when you need to:</p>
 <ul>
 <li>Populate an entire page with multiple recommendation sections</li>
-<li>Let Opti-X decide which placements to show and in what order</li>
+<li>Let Personalize decide which placements to show and in what order</li>
 <li>Implement dynamic page structures that adapt to each user</li>
 </ul>
 <p>Use the <strong>Recommend API</strong> when you need to:</p>